Swamp darter: Description

 This species can reach a length of 5.9 cm, though most are only about 4 cm.
-It has a narrow, laterally compressed body with a rounded head and a blunt, conical snoutwhich does not extend past the upper lips.
+It has a narrow, laterally compressed body with a rounded head and a blunt, conical snout which does not extend past the upper lips.
 The lateral line curves slightly upwards towards the tail.
 In color they are green to tan dorsally with small dark saddles and dark green and brown mottling.
-There are 10-12 square-shaped markings on the flanks.
+There are 10–12 square-shaped markings on the flanks.
 The underparts are white to yellow with numerous black and brown speckles.
 There is a narrow suborbital bar and 3 dusky black spots on the caudal fin.
 The rays in the fins are marked with small spots and the spiny part of the male's dorsal fin normally has a dark band at its base and another dark submarginal band.
 When breeding, the males become darker and tubercles develop on the soft rays of the pelvic and anal fins, the spine in the pelvic fin and frequently grow on the second spine of the anal fin.